diginsight/telemetry/HOWTO - Make your application flow observable.md

 	// log statements with TraceLogger static methods:
 	- TraceLogger.LogDebug(new { this.Identity, tenantId, clientId, clientSecret, keyVaultAddress });
 ```
-In this cases the methods payload is rendered
+In this cases the veriables are rendered with their names, in the same way this happens when logging method parameters.

 ![Alt text](/images/v3/08.%20LogObjectPayload.png "Diginsight telemetry leading ellipses")<br>

+Please note that variable names and values are taken directly by the LogDebug() payload object and the developer doesn't need to compose a string with them and keep them up to date.

 <br>

 # LOG THE STARTUP SEQUENCE AND ANY RELEVANT APPLICATION FLOW DETAIL

 ## Log the startup Sequence
-The startup sequence often hides complex logic that is very difficult to troubleshoot.<br>
+The startup sequence of aspnet applications often hides complex logic that is very difficult to troubleshoot.<br>
 <br>
 Diginsight reproduces the application flow since the `Program.Main` application start.<br>
-Where dependency injection ILogger variables are not available, you can define Method scopes and named scopes by means of the static TraceLogger overloads (see examples above).
+Where dependency injection `ILogger` variables are not available, you can define Method scopes and named scopes by means of the static `TraceLogger` overloads (see examples above).

 The following image shows the application flow of an aspnet core application startup sequence, including the `CreateHostBuilder` method and its callbacks `ConfigureAppConfiguration` and `ConfigureServices`

 ![alt text](/images/v3/05.%20StartupSequenceLog.jpg "Diginsight telemetry startup sequence log")<br>

-Many complex details such as configuration errors and connection failures can be hidden here and troubleshooting for these phases can be very complex.
+Many complex details such as configuration errors and connection failures are often hidden here and troubleshooting for these phases can be very complex.<br>
 Diginsight shows any detail here so that any later application failure can be more easily and quickly understood.

 # USE THE DIGINSIGHT LOG TO OBSERVE APPLICATION BEHAVIOURS